As strikes devastate Gaza, Israel forms unity government to oversee war sparked by Hamas attack

 Israeli airstrikes late Tuesday struck the family house of Mohammed Deif, the shadowy leader of Hamas’ military wing, killing his father, brother and at least two other relatives in the southern town of Khan Younis, senior Hamas official Bassem Naim told The Associated Press.
 Deif has never been seen in public and his whereabouts are unknown.

-On Wednesday, waves of rockets rained down on the Israeli city of Ashkelon, with shrapnel slamming into the street.
-Israel’s Iron Dome missile defense system intercepted at least one overhead.
-Tuesday night, Israeli troops stopped an incursion by militants into Ashkelon, killing three, the military said.

-The Israeli military said more than 1,200 people, including 155 soldiers, have been killed in Israel, a staggering toll unseen since the 1973 war with Egypt and Syria that lasted weeks.
-In Gaza, 1,055 people have been killed, according to authorities there.
-In the West Bank and east Jerusalem, at least 17 Palestinians have been killed by Israeli police during clashes with stonethrowers.
+The Israeli military said more than 1,200 people, including 189 soldiers, have been killed in Israel, a staggering toll unseen since the 1973 war with Egypt and Syria that lasted weeks.
+In Gaza, 1,100 people have been killed, according to authorities there.
+In the West Bank and east Jerusalem, at least 17 Palestinians have been killed by Israeli police during clashes.
 Thousands have been wounded on both sides.

-Israel says roughly 1,500 Hamas militants were killed inside Israeli territory and contends that hundreds of the dead inside Gaza are Hamas members.
+Israel says roughly 1,500 Hamas militants were killed inside Israeli territory, and that hundreds of the dead inside Gaza are Hamas members.

 Shurafa reported from Gaza City, Gaza Strip.
 Associated Press writers Amy Teibel and Isabel DeBre in Jerusalem, Jack Jeffrey and Samy Magdy in Cairo and Kareem Chehayeb in Beirut contributed to this report.